Moacenira/Moacenira/README.md

 To relax I like:

-- 🐶 to bring with my 4 dogs
+- 🐶 to playing with my 4 dogs
 - 🍽🍕To cook something good
 - 📺 Watching a movie with my husband
 - 🌷🌼💐 take care of my plants.